In Depth Baby Product Reviews Led by a Pediatrician

 What's the Best Value?

-Double strollers can cost a pretty penny, and we suspect many families will search for a wallet-friendly choice or an option that provides the most stroller for the best price without buying a disappointment.
+Double strollers can be quite expensive, and we suspect many families will search for a wallet-friendly choice or an option that provides the most value for the best price without buying a disappointment.
+While doubling the size often leads to a doubling of the price, some of the best options offer significant value, combining top performance with lower costs.
 The Evenflo Pivot Xpand Double and the Baby Trend Expedition Double impressed our testers and sport lower price tags, a rarity in the doubles market.
 Each comes with popular features that offer comfort and convenience for passengers and pushers.
 Even our top-ranking option, the lightweight, side-by-side UPPAbaby Minu Duo, has a reasonable price compared to the competition.
-While doubling the size often leads to double the price, some of the best options offer significant value with top performance and lower costs.
+However, it has fewer features, as it is designed primarily for travel.
+The Wonderfold Elite Pro is also a compelling option in terms of value.
+It has stroller-like functionality without the price tag of deluxe double strollers.

 double stroller - the handle on the xplore has an adjustment button in the middle that...